Not all cruise cabins are created equal. There are at least five types of staterooms I will be avoiding from now on.

 Unfortunately, I didn’t always spend as much time as I should have on cabin location.

-Most of these staterooms that I would rather not try again were the result of booking a guaranteed category stateroom or letting the cruise line itself choose the cabin for me.
+Most of these staterooms that I would rather not try again were the result of booking a “guaranteed” category stateroom, letting the cruise line itself choose the cabin for me, or even “winning” an upgrade bid that landed me in a less-than-desirable spot.

 Sure, this saved me a few dollars, but a cruise cabin is a home away from home.
 Personally, I’d rather cut corners in other areas.

-Here are 5 cruise cabins I will never book again — unless it’s an accident.
+Here are 5 cruise cabins I will never purposely book again.

 1. Cabins Inside of a Maze